List of Nickelodeon short films: The Adventures of Napman

 An Australian animated series aired in 2005.
 It is about a superhero who is always sleeping on his cot with a sleeping mask, a red robe, and a pink blanket that acts as a cape, and is thus called "Napman."
-He travels by having his dog Billy pull his cot along.
+He travels by having his dog, Zed, pull his cot along.
 Even though his dog always saves the day, it is Napman that gets all the credit.

-Billy is usually just doing dog things, like chasing a duck of cat, trying to urinate near a tree which seems to perfectly correlate with a problem that arises where he saves the day/solves it.
+Zed is usually just doing dog things, like chasing a duck or cat or trying to urinate near a tree, which seem to perfectly correlate with a problem that arises where he saves the day/solves it.

 Aside from the opening theme, the only dialogue in the shorts is at the end, when one or more people praise Napman by saying, "Nice work, Napman!"
 He somehow never wakes up despite all the chaos around him.

 The Undersea Monkeys

-A series of one minute shorts that aired between advert breaks on Nickelodeon UK in May 2001 Created by Picasso Pictures and Steve Shannon.
-It consists of adventures featuring Three comical undersea monkeys who were transferred into Outer Space by the evil robot named Dr.Colossus, to be eaten by nocturnal aliens, including a humanoid red and green chicken, other adventures include disassembling a bomb and one of the characters get turned into a teapot and the three undersea monkeys have to escape from an underwater sea station before it self-destructs!
+A series of one minute shorts that aired between advert breaks on Nickelodeon UK in 2001.
+Created by Picasso Pictures and Steve Shannon, it consists of adventures featuring three comical undersea monkeys who were transferred into outer space by the evil robot named Dr.Colossus, to be eaten by nocturnal aliens, including a humanoid red and green chicken.
+Other adventures include disassembling a bomb and one of the characters get turned into a teapot and the three undersea monkeys have to escape from an underwater sea station before it self-destructs!